ebaauw/homebridge-ws/README.md

 ### Prerequisites
 You need to obtain an [API key](https://openweathermap.org/price) from OpenWeatherMap.
+As Homebridge WS uses the `onecall` API endpoint, a _One Call by Call_ subscription plan is needed for new API keys.
-The free tier of the _Current weather and forecasts collection_ will do just fine.
+Old API keys under the the _Free_ plan of the _Current weather and forecasts collection_ still work, but new API keys need the _One Call by Call_ plan.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.